less/less-docs/content/usage/command-line-usage.md

 Note that a [tilde version range][] will be automatically specified in `package.json`.
 This is good, as new patch releases of the latest version will be installable by npm.

-#### Installing a specific version of lessc

-If you need a specific version of lessc, run `npm install less@VERSION --save-dev` where `VERSION` is the version you need, and npm will install that version of lessc in your project folder, adding it to your `package.json` devDependencies.

-#### Installing a published development version of lessc
+#### Beta releases of lessc

-Periodically, as new functionality is being developed, lessc builds will be published to npm.
+Periodically, as new functionality is being developed, lessc builds will be published to npm, tagged as.
 These builds will _not_ be published as a `@latest` official release, and will typically have a build number or alpha/beta/release candidate designation.

-Like installing a specific version of lessc, run `npm install lessc@VERSION --save-dev` where `VERSION` is the version you need, and npm will install that version of lessc in your project folder, adding it to your `package.json` devDependencies.

-Note that regardless of the version you specify, a [tilde version range][] will be specified in `package.json`. **This is very bad**, as new, possibly incompatible, patch releases of the specified development version may be installed by npm, breaking your build.

-_In this case it is **very important** that you manually edit your `package.json` and remove the `~` (tilde) from the version number.
-This will lock in the exact development version that you have specified._
+Since patch releases are non-breaking we will publish patch releases immediately and alpha/beta/candidate versions will be published as minor or major version upgrades (we endevour since 1.4.0 to follow [semantic versioning](http://semver.org/)).

 #### Installing an unpublished development version of lessc